karthik12358/jenkins/MBPL.md

 - Supports **PR validation**, **feature branch workflows**, and **automatic cleanup**.
 - Easy to **set up** and **scale** for large repositories.

----

-This should help you understand and implement **Multibranch Pipelines** in Jenkins. 🚀 Let me know if you need further clarifications! 😊